TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

                            (or Show System Queue)

 When the result mail comes in, see <batch_data> summary element at end, should be all success.
-Browse through the rest.
-Fix as needed.
-Commit.
+Browse through the rest, especially that all the
+<citation> elements were accepted..
+Fix and rerun as needed.

  After the test upload succeeds, good to copy the test landing files to the live web directory for tub-prod to check: